If you’re selling a product that’s more complicated than a rolling pin, the importance of user documentation can’t be understated.

 Great user documentation needs a logical hierarchy of topics and sub-topics that let users quickly discover what each section will teach them.
 What’s more, when the flow between these topics mirror the users learning process, you’re onto a winner.

 For example, you don’t want new users to land on a page discussing the advanced features of your product if they haven’t yet mastered the basics.
-So, begin with the easy stuff and then as your users become more competent - guide them toward the cutting-edge functions.
+So, begin with the easy stuff, and then as your users become more competent you can guide them toward the cutting-edge functions.

 Wealthbar has done an excellent job of categorizing their self-service help center with unique icons that help users quickly and easily find the page they're looking for.

 When you have a problem these days, where do you look for an answer?
 Most of us turn to Google.
 There’s just something so frictionless about a search.

 But alas, Google can’t answer everything.
 Especially when it comes to the finer details of your product.
 So why not take a hint from Google and make your user documentation searchable too?

 Search-enabled user documentation gives users rapid access to the content they need and helps them to seek out solutions on their own without contacting your support reps.